Trump Touts Economic Gains, As Trade War Looms

 The Business Roundtable, a group of executives from some of America's biggest companies, criticized Trump's tactics as counterproductive.

-"Risking a trade war with more tariffs will only invite more retaliation that will cause significant harm to the U.S. economy," the Roundtable said in a statement.
+"Risking a trade war with more tariffs will only invite more retaliation that will cause significant harm to the U.S. economy," the roundtable said in a statement.
 Instead of unilateral tariffs, the group called on Trump to work with allies to put coordinated pressure on China.

-The administration has not yet said what products would be targeted in the new round of tariffs.
+The administration has not yet said which products would be targeted in the new round of tariffs.
 But the additional levies might affect popular consumer products such as apparel and television sets.

 China would not be able to match tariffs on another $200 billion because it simply doesn't buy that much from the U.S. In 2017, the U.S. sold about $130 billion in goods to China, while importing some $506 billion in Chinese products.